ShenDezhou/Chinese-PreTrained-XLNet/readme_en.md

-**Q: Will pre training data be released? **
+**Q: Will Pre-Training data be released? **

 A: Sorry, it can't be published because of copyright issues.

-**Q: How long did it take to train xlnet? **
+**Q: How long did it take to train XLNet? **

-A: Xlnet tiny uses cloud TPU V3 (128G HBM) to train 30K steps (batch = 32), which takes about 8 hours.
+A: XLNet tiny uses cloud TPU V3 (128G HBM) to train 30K steps (batch = 32), which takes about 8 hours.

-**Q: Why does xlnet not officially release multilingual or Chinese xlnet? **
+**Q: Why does XLNet not officially release multilingual or Chinese XLNet? **

-A:

-(the following is my personal opinion) I don't know.
-Many people leave a message saying they hope to have it(https://github.com/zihangdai/xlnet/issues/3)。
+A: (the following is my personal opinion) I don't know.
+Many people leave a message saying they hope to have it(https://github.com/zihangdai/XLNet/issues/3)。

-In terms of the official technology and computing power of xlnet, it is not difficult to train such a model (the multilingual version may be more complex, and the balance between different languages needs to be considered.
+In terms of the official technology and computing power of XLNet, it is not difficult to train such a model (the multilingual version may be more complex, and the balance between different languages needs to be considered.
 Please also refer to [multilingual Bert](https://github.com/google-research/bert/blob/master/multilingual.md) It is described in.

 **On the other hand, the authors have no obligation to do so. **